tencentyun/intlcloud-documents/yehe_doc/开发者服务/云监控/常见问题/云监控对接 Grafana 相关_intl_en.md

 ### When I compare multiple instances, why is the error `Only queries that return single series/table is supported` reported in the panel?
 ![](https://main.qcloudimg.com/raw/35b75a1b7840e96df8b64940664233c7.png)

 Some panel types such as `dashboard` chart only support single-instance query.
-If you need to compare multiple instances, please use a line chart.
+If you need to compare multiple instances, use a line chart.

 ### The instance drop-down list in the template variable shows `InstanceId`.
 How do I make it show `InstanceName`?